vbrabandt2005/vbrabandt2005.github.io/_posts/2024-05-14-short-story-of-my-mothers-macbook-pro.md

 ### Story

-There isn't really much to say here really, this MacBook was bought for my mother by my father, but really I was the one who was using it most of the time, Back then I used to dual-boot MacOS & Windows 10, but after I started using my father's MacBook, It was returned to my mom, but she didn't really used it much.bulging system to MacOS Sonoma and installed Ubuntu 23.10 and it worked like a charm (MacOS Sonoma is kinda unoptimized for this old hardware though), I later repasted the CPU with Arctic MX-6 and upgraded the original 256GB SSD to a WD Black SN770 1TB.
+There isn't really much to say here really, this MacBook was bought for my mother by my father, but really I was the one who was using it most of the time, Back then I used to dual-boot MacOS & Windows 10, but after I started using my father's MacBook, It was returned to my mom, but she didn't really used it much, but after my father's/my main MacBook's battery started bulging, I took this Mac for myself and started using it again.

+I upgraded the system to MacOS Sonoma and installed Ubuntu 23.10 and it worked like a charm (MacOS Sonoma is kinda unoptimized for this old hardware though), I later repasted the CPU with Arctic MX-6 and upgraded the original 256GB SSD to a WD Black SN770 1TB.

 It was my main laptop that I used when I did the 42 Wolfsburg's Piscine program and did a lot of C coding and compiling with this MacBook.